Wood flooring: Understanding the Options

 Commercial vs Domestic

 Before you invest in ‘commercial’ quality flooring at an elevated price, remember that the difference is durability.
 Does your premises have a high volume of traffic?
-Compare for instance a private art gallery with a city centre pub.
-Your solicitor’s office or spa reception may be fine with good domestic grade flooring whereas any restaurant, high street retailer or school hall certainly needs commercial grade flooring.
-Some flooring, advertised as domestic, is incredibly hard wearing and equally some described as commercial is not really up to par.
+Compare for instance a private art gallery with a city-centre pub.
+Your solicitor’s office or spa reception may be fine with good domestic grade flooring whereas any restaurant, high street retailer or school hall certainly needs commercial-grade flooring.
+Some flooring, advertised as domestic, is incredibly hard-wearing and equally, some described as commercial is not really up to par.
 Employ an experienced interior designer (get in touch!) or read brand reviews carefully.
 Check out the warranty details closely as this will give you a good idea of the longevity you can expect.
 Make sure your project is included within the warranty and if the supplier doesn’t offer a warranty, be warned.
-As with everything in life, bargains can turn out to be expensive especially when you consider installation costs….
+As with everything in life, bargains can turn out to be expensive especially when you consider installation costs…

 Installation & Maintenance

-When pricing up a wood floor remember the installation costs.
+When pricing up a wood floor, remember the installation costs.
 Installing flooring varies dramatically in price and often surpasses the cost of the flooring material.
-For genuine parquet blocks you will want to double the average installation cost per metre at least.
+For genuine parquet blocks, you will want to double the average installation cost per metre at least.
 Solid wood floors are installed very differently from the click and connect engineered and laminates so when you’re looking for quotes you must specify.

 Maintaining wood flooring also varies.
-Solid and engineered wood floors involve considerable more work, depending on the style you have.
+Solid and engineered wood floors involve considerably more work, depending on the style you have.
 If you want a battered rustic look then your only concern is maintaining the floor with lacquer or oil.
 For more refined floors you need to be very careful of water spills that can stain, damage from heels and furniture, even UV light.
 Check out this article before you decide to go for solid wood – How to Maintain Solid Wood Flooring.
 The same applies to engineered floors.
-For this reason the vast majority of commercial premises choose LVF, which can be wiped down, is generally stain resistant and won’t be scratched in the same way.
+For this reason, the vast majority of commercial premises choose LVF, which can be wiped down, is generally stain-resistant and won’t be scratched in the same way.
 However, if damage does happen it can be more difficult to deal with.
 One of the advantages of real wood is that you can sand it down to reveal a perfect, flaw-free surface.
 Laminate and LVF will need to be replaced if it’s damaged.